Poison Ivy Rash Expanding: Why It Happens and How to Stop It

 • The rash covers a large portion of your body surface

 Prescription-strength oral corticosteroids are the most effective treatment for severe, spreading reactions.
-Understanding contact dermatitis and when it requires prescription treatment clarifies when topical options are sufficient versus when systemic medication is necessary.
 For more on what the rash looks like at each stage and when it typically peaks, poison ivy rash stages provides a useful visual and clinical reference.

 Frequently Asked Questions

 Cold or cool water is preferred immediately after exposure.
-Hot water opens pores and can facilitate urushiol penetration into deeper skin layers.
-Once the rash is established and no urushiol remains, warm water in a shower or bath for comfort is fine.
+Hot water opens pores and can facilitate urushiol penetration into deeper layers of the skin.
+Once the rash is established and no urushiol remains, a warm shower or bath for comfort is fine.

-No. Urushiol does not enter the bloodstream in quantities that spread the rash internally.
+No. Urushiol does not enter the bloodstream in sufficient quantities to cause the rash internally.
 The reaction is strictly a contact-mediated immune response at the skin surface.
-What looks like internal spreading is the staged delayed immune response described earlier.
+What appears to be spreading is the staged, delayed immune response described earlier.

+The rash is not "spreading."
 Complete decontamination is the primary intervention.
-Once urushiol is fully absorbed and no active exposure source remains, the reaction will run its course.
-Oral corticosteroids prescribed by a physician can reduce peak severity and duration for severe reactions but do not stop the immune response instantly.
+Once urushiol is fully absorbed and no active source of exposure remains, the reaction will run its course.
+Oral corticosteroids prescribed by a physician can reduce peak severity and duration for severe reactions, but do not stop the immune response instantly.

 Infected areas are typically warmer than the surrounding skin, increasingly red and swollen, and may produce pus or cloudy discharge from open blisters.
 Unlike the normal weeping of intact blisters (clear fluid), infected discharge is thicker and discolored.
 Fever is another indicator.
 Any of these signs warrant prompt medical evaluation.